GetStream/awesome-saas-services/README.md

 [Taskade](https://taskade.com/) - Taskade is a cross-platform collaboration tool for teams.
 Create team checklists, notes, and outlines, and chat together in real-time.

+[Reminder Bot](https://reminderbot.io/) - Receive regular grouped messages for daily, weekly or monthly routines.
+Once setup this chat bot will send you notifications to ensure that your tasks are completed and logged over time.

 ## SMS & Messaging

 [Twilio](https://twilio.com/) - Build apps that communicate with everyone in the world.
 Voice & Video, Messaging, and Authentication APIs for every application.